 The post provides a brief introduction to the intriguing human history and natural history of Shasta Lake, along with a list of Shasta Lake hiking trails, all of which are either in my book Day Hiking: Mount Shasta, Lassen & Trinity Alps Regions or are here on the blog.

 Backpackers and day hikers need to know the conditions of Trinity Alps Wilderness trails and trailhead access roads before they begin their explorations of this beautiful and remote region in Northern California.
-I discuss the main source for trail and road information below in this 2021 update.
-Trinity Alps Wilderness 2021 Trail Closures Due to […]
+I discuss the main source for trail and road information below in this 2023 update.
+2023: Lots of Snow in the Trinity Alps! […]

 The Canyon Creek Lakes and Boulder Creek Lakes are likely the most popular backpacking destinations in the Trinity Alps, and for good reason.
 The trails have everything a backpacker wants: roaring creeks with waterfalls, verdant meadows, abundant wildflowers, deep, rock-ringed lakes, and towering granite peaks.
 This post provides everything you need to find the trailhead […]